qsnake/gpaw/doc/exercises/diffusion/diffusion.rst

 It is sometimes useful to look at density changes when studying for instance adsorption reactions.
-Copy the script :svn:`~doc/exercises/adsorbate/densitydiff.py?format=raw` to your area.
+Copy the script :svn:`~doc/exercises/diffusion/densitydiff.py?format=raw` to your area.

 Read it and try to understand what is does.
 Change the necessary lines to look at one of your slabs with Au adsorbed.
-There is one major assumption in the script if this is used for the H adsorbed on a metal surface, try to identify it.
+There is one major assumption in the script if this is used for the Au adsorbed on a surface, try to identify it XXX?.
 When you have written the density difference to a :file:`.cube` file, open this file in :program:`VMD` and use it to investigate what is happening.